Organizer login

 2) Access the Baseline: Obtain the baseline codes from our GitHub repository and carefully review the provided instructions there.
 You will also find the standalone OCT Virtual Scanner there.

-3) Register Your Team: Please ensure you register your team on this website before June 7!
+3) Register Your Team: before June 30before July 8!
 (Upon registration, you will be granted access to our online portal to upload your digital phantoms for preliminary validation).
 To avoid any technical issues, please also notify us via email regarding your team's registration at drlevmatveev@gmail.com

 4) Develop Your Tissue-Mimicking Digital Phantom Generator: Develop a digital phantom generator that outputs a scatterer distribution suitable for the Virtual Scanner (provided within the baseline and via API) and replicates the real input OCT scan as closely as possible after virtual scanning.
 Please ensure you test it yourself prior to submission.
 Please also ensure that your code and model are runnable on a PC with 16GB RAM and an RTX 3060 12GB (Windows 10/11).
 We highly recommend ensuring compatibility with Python 3.12.12 and PyTorch 2.10.0; please verify in advance that your code runs successfully in this specific environment.
 Additionally, the maximum runtime for generating one phantom with scatterers based on a real B-scan must not exceed 600 seconds per B-scan.
 These are the maximum hardware and runtime requirements.

-5) Preliminary Submission: Submit before June 21 your first set of digital phantoms for preliminary validation.
+5) Preliminary Submission: Submit before July 10before July 18 your first set of digital phantoms (.txt files of scatterer distributions) for preliminary validation.
+The platform will run Virtual Scanner on the server and compute metrics automatically.

-6) Final Submission: Submit your full paper and code/model by July 1.
+6) Final Submission: Submit your full paper and code/model by July 14by August 14.
 Please note that full paper submissions and the peer review process will be conducted mandatorily via OpenReview (the submission link will be provided soon).
 To determine your final score and ranking, your submitted approach will be executed by the organizers on a hidden, hold-out test dataset.

 Russian Academy of Sciences Johns Hopkins University NYU Abu Dhabi Abu Dhabi University HSE University Russian Science Foundation OpticElastograph